haye8277/haye8277.github.io/_posts/2016-07-17-weekend-update.markdown

 In the new update:

 Designed concept layout for new Homepage and Projects pages.
+* Built Place holder pages for Homepage and Projects.

 Added PGP fingerprint and key will be up in the footer for contact info if anyone wants to send encrypted messages.